High-how/freemarket_sample_68a/README.md

 |shipping-area|string|null: false|
 ### Association
 - belongs_to :user
-- belongs_to :categorie
+- belongs_to :categorie dependent: :destroy
-- has_many :item-images
+- has_many :item-images dependent: :destroy
-- belongs_to :bland
+- belongs_to :bland dependent: :destroy
 - has_many :likes
 - has_many :comments
 - has_many :user_evalution